-- 1. Use writing to discover and articulate ideas. - 2.
+- Students should be able to: - 1.
+Use writing to discover and articulate ideas. - 2.
 Identify and analyze the audience and purpose for any intended communication. - 3.
 Choose language, style, and organization appropriate to particular purposes and audiences. - 4.
-Gather information and document sources appropriately. - 5.
-Express a main idea as a thesis, hypothesis, or other appropriate statement. - 6.
-Develop a main idea clearly and concisely with appropriate content. - 7.
-Demonstrate mastery of the conventions of writing, including grammar, spelling, and mechanics. - 8.
+Gather information and document sources appropriately. - Express a main idea as a thesis, hypothesis, 5. or other appropriate statement. - Develop a main idea clearly and concisely with appropriate content. - Demonstrate mastery of the conventions 7. of writing, including grammar, spelling, and mechanics. - 8.
 Demonstrate proficiency in revision and editing. - 9.
 Develop a personal voice in written communication.